ecyrbe/apix-rust/README.md

     delete         delete an http resource
     exec           execute a request from the current API context get            get an http resource
-    head           get an http resource
+    head           get an http resource header
-    help           Print this message or the help of the given subcommand(s) history        show history of requests sent (require project) patch          patch an http resource
+    help           Print this message or the help of the given subcommand(s) history        show history of requests sent (require project) init           initialise a new API context in the current directory by using git patch          patch an http resource
     post           post to an http resource
     put            put to an http resource